-- FOR all five of the nominees for director in Proposal No. 1- Election of Directors; - FOR Proposal No. 2-Ratification of Selection of Independent Registered Public Accounting Firm; and - FOR Proposal No. 3-Advisory Vote on Executive Compensation.
+- FOR all six of the nominees for director in Proposal No. 1- Election of Directors; - FOR Proposal No. 2-Ratification of Selection of Independent Registered Public Accounting Firm; - FOR Proposal No. 3-Approval of an Amendment to Diffusion's Charter to Effect the Reverse Stock Split; and - FOR Proposal No. 4-Advisory Vote on Executive Compensation.